Kirby Super Star: Reception

-Accolades

-Electronic Gaming Monthly named Kirby Super Star a runner-up for Side-Scrolling Game of the Year (behind Guardian Heroes).
-Gamesradar ranked the game at number 19 in their "The Best SNES Game of All Time."
-In 2018, Complex listed Kirby Super Star number 51 in its "The Best Super Nintendo Games of All Time."
-IGN rated Kirby Super Star 47th on their "Top 100 SNES Games."
-They praised the game calling it an incredible game and having incredible value.
+Sales and accolades

+In Japan, Kirby Super Star was a commercial success, selling 141,621 copies in its first week on the market and ended the year with 563,806 copies sold.
+According to the 2021 CESA Games White Papers book, the game sold 1,440,000 copies, making it one of the best-selling SNES titles.
+In retrospectives, it has been listed among the best SNES games by IGN, GamesRadar, and Complex.

 Legacy

 Kirby Super Star was given an enhanced remake in the form of Kirby Super Star Ultra to celebrate the series' 15th anniversary.
+The remake retains all game modes found in the original and adds four major new ones, along with adding updated visuals and full-motion video cutscenes.

 The remake features four new modes, three new minigames, and multiple additions to the base game including new sub-bosses and enemies.
 The remake was released in North America on September 22, 2008, to critical and commercial success, selling just under three million copies worldwide.

 Many of the music tracks in Kirby Super Star have been remixed in various games, such as the Super Smash Bros. series; the Nintendo 64 game, for instance, had a new version of the Gourmet Race theme as Kirby's theme song.

 Meta Knight's battleship, the Halberd, would reappear in several games such as Kirby: Squeak Squad, Kirby's Epic Yarn, Kirby: Planet Robobot, and the Super Smash Bros. series.

 A stage based on The Great Cave Offensive appears in Super Smash Bros. for Wii U. In reference to the scope of the mode of the same name, the arena is amongst the largest stages in the game's catalog, and thus supports up to eight players.
 It features a unique mechanic dubbed the "Danger Zones", stage hazards that instantly KO any fighter whose damage percentages exceed 100%.
 The stage was also included in Super Smash Bros.
 Ultimate.

 In 2021, Charlie Rosen and Jake Silverman arranged the composition "Meta Knight's Revenge" for The 8-Bit Big Band.
 Their cover was subsequently nominated for and won the Grammy Award for Best Arrangement, Instrumental or A Cappella.